-To make development and porting easier, halium team provides the reference rootfs which is based on Ubuntu 16.04.
-It includes the following,
+To make development and porting easier the halium team provides the reference rootfs.
+It is based on Ubuntu 16.04 and includes the following:

-There are various parts which needs to be deployed on the device,
+There are various parts which need to be deployed on the device:

 - udev rules

 - vendor.img (for newer devices)

 - android ramdisk

 The boot.img is based on hybris-boot.
 This boot.img is built inside the android tree.

 boot.img has really simple functionality: Mount the data partition, and the rootfs.img inside to /target,

 and switch to the target rootfs and run the init (systemd)

 The rootfs is provided by the distribution in tar.gz format.
 The installation tool extracts the contents and puts them into the ext2 or ext4 rootfs.img.
 This rootfs.img will be mounted by the hybris-boot later on.